giovanischiar/fridgnet/README.md

   /* ... */
   ```

-  The tests of this file only cover if the algorithm correctly returns `false` to those polygons outside of `bounds`.
-There is another file that covers the opposite case.
-There are other tests that covers even more; for example, how the algorithm will behave if the [antimeridian](https://en.wikipedia.org/wiki/180th_meridian) is visible?
+  The tests in this file only cover whether the algorithm correctly returns `false` for those polygons outside of `bounds`.
+Another file covers the opposite case.
+There are also other tests that cover even more scenarios; for example, how the algorithm will behave if the [antimeridian](https://en.wikipedia.org/wiki/180th_meridian) is visible?
 Or what if there is a polygon that crosses that meridian?
-Every case was thoroughly considered and its files are inside the [boundingbox folder](https://github.com/giovanischiar/fridgnet/tree/main/app/src/test/java/io/schiar/fridgnet/model/boundingbox) in tests.
+Every case was thoroughly considered, and its files are inside the [boundingbox folder](https://github.com/giovanischiar/fridgnet/tree/main/app/src/test/java/io/schiar/fridgnet/model/boundingbox) in the tests.

 ## Structure
-Before showing the diagrams, I will introduce the notation I used to create it.
+Before presenting the diagrams, I will introduce the notation I used to create them.

 ### Diagram Elements
 <picture>